top of page

 Showing empathy means that you understand the challenges, pain points and fears that occupy your customers’ minds.
 It creates a deeper connection between you and the people you serve.

-Twitter did its own poll on people’s perceptions of brands in relation to COVID-19.
+At the time, Twitter did its own poll on people’s perceptions of brands in relation to COVID-19.
 Only 6% of Twitter Insiders believed that brands should continue to use their normal tone of voice to communicate during COVID-19.

 Seek first to understand

-Let’s take a step back for a moment.
-In order to create communications that resonate with your customers, you need to understand who your customers are and what motivates them.
+To create communications that resonate with your customers, you need to understand who your customers are and what motivates them.

 Analytics is the cornerstone of customer insight.
-And I’m not just talking Google Analytics.
-Gather all the relevant data your organisation has on its customers and potential customers.
+And I’m not just talking about Google Analytics.
+Gather all the relevant data your organisation has on customers and potential customers.
 Who are they, where are they, what interests them, what problems do they have, what is their buying behaviour, where do they interact with you the most?
 It’s crucial to understand the full customer journey.

 Adjust your tone according to the context